CheikhM/ng2-common/README.md

 The idea behind this open source package is that lot of tasks are repetitive :triumph: so it's a greate idea if we can automate it, and that will safe you lot of time and energy :smiley: by transforming lot of code lines to small reusable peaces of code.

+## Installation
+All you need is two steps and the package will be ready for use:

+1- This packaage will soon be a part of nmp online repository, and will become availible at:
+`npm install ng2-common`
+2- the second step you need to de is importing the **Ng2CommnonModule**, and you're ready to use it :smily:

 ## Documentation